Here’s the issue:

 For example, in the Pitts article mentioned above, there are several points at which he makes claims that one could, if one wanted to, argue.
 Here are three:

 That the term “ignorant bigotry” is tautological (yeah, I had to look it up, too);

 - That beauty pageants are degrading and outdated.

-But the thing I’m trying to train my students to do is, rather than focusing on minor debatable points (like whether bigotry and ignorance are synonymous), or strictly philosophical arguments (like whether humans inherently deserve equal treatment), or large debatable points that the arguer is intentionally defusing in order to make clear his claim (like when Pitts mentions that, regardless of your beliefs about beauty pageants, let’s stay focused on the basest evil in this situation)–rather that go down those bunny trails, let’s try to figure out what the central claim of an author’s argument is.
+But the thing I’m trying to train my students to do is, rather than focus on minor debatable points (like whether bigotry and ignorance are synonymous) or strictly philosophical arguments (like whether humans inherently deserve equal treatment) or large debatable points that the arguer is intentionally defusing in order to make clear his claim (like when Pitts mentions that, regardless of your beliefs about beauty pageants, let’s stay focused on the basest evil in this situation) — rather than go down those bunny trails, let’s try to figure out what the central claim of an author’s argument is.
 Why?
 Because this is what the author is after.
 My hope is that this focus on central claims will make them better listeners, better debaters, better writers, and better readers.